 Germany at that time was occupied by the Allies meaning that military bases were scattered throughout the country – British, French, Canadian, American and sometimes even Australians.
 The Russians had already claimed the eastern edge as theirs, igniting the so-called Cold War.
 The civilians who worked for the armed forces (like my uncle) generally lived in housing near a base or in one of the surrounding small towns.
 They were given ration cards not only for gas but also to buy food and other items from the on-base commissary.
 The Officers Club (which included my uncle’s favorite hangout – the bar) served as a gathering place for the families of both the officers and the civilians, offering cheap booze at Happy Hour, hamburgers and fries for the homesick, and activities for children such as Girl Scouts, Indian Princesses, etc. To enter the Officers Club was to return stateside except that the servers and bartenders were young Germans hoping to learn English more fluently.

 The VW Caroline and I traveled in had seen much better days.
-The seats had fossilized, the heater didn’t work, and, if we forget to add water to the engine (located underneath the backseat) every now and then, the windshield wipers and lights would stop working.
+The seats had fossilized, the heater didn’t work, and, if we forget to add water to the battery (located underneath the backseat) every now and then, the windshield wipers and lights would stop working.
 This generally happened during a rainstorm at night.

 For our first trip we decided to drive down to the Costa Brava in Spain, a route that would take us through Switzerland, along the French Alps, down the Riviera and over the Pyrenees mountains.
 Unfortunately it was August.
 Vacation time for half of Europe and guess where they all decided to go?

 Next time: Roger, Michel and Paul – the boys of Maman Deux.

 11 thoughts on “Europe on Five Dollars a Day”